This article shows you how to Protect data with SSProtect, then Access and Release it from managed scope.

 STEP 7: Add a 2nd line to the text file, Version 2 - Test Note 2, then save and close it.

-SSProtect will re-encrypt (protect) content (and those w/ fine-grained 2FA will have to acknowledge the associated prompt).
+SSProtect will re-encrypt (protect) content.
 You should now see all three files with Red Overlay status icons as before.

 After the file is re-encrypted (protected), you can access/ view ciphertext because the secure channel to plaintext has been removed.